JamesCooper97/TechBlog/posts/embedded-html.md

 <Link href="/"><Image priority src="/images/embedded-html.JPG" height={108} width={108} alt=""/></Link>

-This image is stored on my local.
+This image is now stored on my local, moving away from hosting in google drive.

+<Link href="/"><Image priority src="/images/posts-rehype-raw.JPG" height={108} width={108} alt=""/></Link>

+You can see the updated posts function above using the rehype raw and remark rehype.
+Details of usage can be found on [this] webpage.

 Challenges I faced: